St Ambrose was also known as Aurelius Ambrosius.

 Ambrose’s unique interventions were tempered by his steadfast loyalty and diplomatic acumen, notably demonstrated in official visits to the usurper Maximus at Trier in 383 AD and 386 AD.

-Despite the disapproval of the imperial court regarding Ambrose’s religious principles, he was sought after to mediate and dissuade Magnus Maximus from invading Italy, and he achieved success in this diplomatic endeavor.
+Despite the disapproval of the imperial court regarding Ambrose’s religious principles, he was sought after to mediate and dissuade Magnus Maximus from invading Italy, and he achieved success in this diplomatic endeavour.

 St. Ambrose died on April 4, 397, and Simplician succeeded him as the bishop of Milan.
 St. Ambrose’s relics rest in the Church of St. Ambrogio in Milan, alongside the remains of Saints Gervase and Protase.